-Hong Kongers rally against government on night of storms
+Hong Kongers rally against government under stormy skies

 On Saturday, protesters who had surrounded a police station soon vanished when riot officers advanced with shields and batons.

-Some said they were saving their energy for Sunday, when the pro-democracy Civil Human Rights Front, which organized million-strong peaceful marches in June, has scheduled another protest.
+Some said they were saving their energy for Sunday, when the pro-democracy Civil Human Rights Front, which organised million-strong peaceful marches in June, has scheduled another protest.

 The increasingly violent confrontations have plunged one of Asia’s financial capitals into its worst crisis for decades.
 The unrest also presents one of the biggest challenges for Chinese President Xi Jinping since he came to power in 2012.